kulios/StardewValley/README.md

 # StardewValley
 Simple program made to find items for foraging.
+Its far from "perfect", anyone is free to edit it.
+I will try to add some features (GUI with map showing where item is, selecting save rather than executing program in save folder etc), but now its all i needed ;)

 Usage :
 Just run it inside folder with your save ( Type in "%appdata" and press Enter in Terminal, go to StardewValley/Saves/<YourSave> )